What Is Inflation? How It Is Measured and Managed

 Inflation and the CPI

 The U.S. Bureau of Labor Statistics uses the Consumer Price Index to measure inflation.
 The index gets its information from a survey of 23,000 businesses.
 It records the prices of 80,000 consumer items each month.
 The CPI will tell you the general rate of inflation.
-Check out the current inflation rate.
+The Bureau of Labor Statistics chart below uses the CPI to track the inflation rate between 2008 and 2018.

 The misunderstanding about the money supply goes on to say that there is a difference between inflation and CPI.
 But there is no difference.
 That's because the CPI is a measurement tool, not a different form of inflation.